gokeeng/dynamodb-singletable-poc/README.md

 npm run demo:examples
 ```

-(README cleaned to remove duplication and stray snippet)

 - If the LocalStack health endpoint isn't ready, `npm run setup` will wait and print logs.
 You can also check:

 ```bash